atbentley/pock/docs/index.rst

 License
 -------

-Pock is licensed under the MIT License, see the source code for the full license text.
+Pock is licensed under the MIT License, see the `source code for the full license text <https://raw.githubusercontent.com/atbentley/pock/master/LICENSE.txt>`_.